• Skip to main content

 Las Fiestas de la Calle San Sebastían, Sanse (Czuber/Dreamstime)

 It’s Puerto Rico’s most popular festival.
 Locals call it the SanSe.
-[It’s a little joke.
-Sanse is Puerto Rican slang for Vodou.
-There is nothing bad or scary about Vodou.
-It’s a beautiful religion that is all over the Caribbean.]
+That’s a little joke.
+Sanse is Puerto Rican slang for the island’s unique blend of West African, Central African, and European religions the locals call Espiritismo.

-Calle San Sebastían is a beautiful colonial street of bars and restaurants.
+Calle San Sebastián is a beautiful colonial street of bars and restaurants.
 The festival also includes a street fair of Puerto Rican artisans.
 The party spills over into La Perla, the beloved shanty town along the ocean just beyond the city’s walls.
 La Perla is cool, but you must be respectful of the locals.
-Normally, you shouldn’t take pictures in La Perla without asking permission.
+It’s a little more relaxed at this time, but normally you shouldn’t take pictures in La Perla without asking permission.
+No definitely means No.

 Puerto Ricans come to the SanSe from all over the island and across the diaspora.
 It’s the time to be home.
 If the walls of the city could talk, there would be many wonderful stories to tell.
 It’s probably a good thing that walls don’t talk. 🥳🥳